Creating Timesheets

 All timesheets will have one of the three statuses:

-👉🏿 For example, you could have an organisation policy where timesheets logged via the Clock-on tool or the Volunteer Recorder tool are to be double-checked by a manager.
+👉🏿 For example, you could have an organisational policy stating that timesheets logged via the Clock-on tool or the Volunteer Recorder tool are to be double-checked by a manager.
 The manager changes the status from Submitted to Approved to indicate the timesheet has been checked.

 Can a timesheet be added without a program?